In its first meeting of the year 2014, the Biocenter Finland Board elected Professor John...

 BF network offers a range of functional characterization assays.

 - Cellular electrophysiology: membrane ion channels, membrane functions, single cell responses.
-Contact details: University of Tampere, IBT & Regea, Katriina Aalto-Setälä, Kim Larsson.
+Contact details: University of Tampere, BMT & Regea, Katriina Aalto-Setälä, Kim Larsson.
 Biocenter Kuopio, Stem Cell Center, Mikko Lammi

 - Cell culture arrays and multi-well plates with biomaterials.
 Plates and spotted arrays with sets of biomaterials and bioactive compounds for stem cell differentiation experiments.
 Contact details: Faculty of Pharmacy and Institute of Biotechnology Facility, Marjo Yliperttula